 Stacey is a Master Nutrition Therapist and owner of Real Food, Real Health, LLC.
 As a Master Nutrition Therapist, she counsels individuals on how and why to implement diet changes for improved health and quality of life.
 She is a graduate of the Nutrition Therapy Institute, the nation’s leading private nutrition school located in Denver, CO.
 She also holds a BA in Social Work from Michigan State University.

-After facing some personal health issues that originated in her gut and then experiencing first-hand how food can support or hinder the body, Stacey was on a personal mission to heal herself through nutrition.
-By combining nutrition, supplements, and lifestyle adjustments with perseverance and consistency, Stacey’s gut is now nourished, and her health is thriving.
+After facing some personal health issues that originated in her gut and then experiencing first-hand how food could support her body, Stacey was on a personal mission to heal herself through nutrition.
+By combining nutrition, supplements, and lifestyle adjustments with perseverance and consistency, Stacey’s gut is now nourished.
+Her health is thriving.

 Contact Stacey for a free 10-minute phone consult.